jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 The two lines are calls to the triangle’s members.

-When you want to use a name that’s already used by the base type, you can shadow it and calls will be made to the shadowing member instead:
+When you want to use a name that’s already used by the base type, you can shadow it and calls might be made to the shadowing member instead:

 ![](images/Symbol%20Language%20(2004).375.png)